 - This experience does not include in-depth discussion of environmental science or a yoga session.

-- It is important to note the ANFT motto: “The Forest is the Therapist, The Guide Opens the Doors.”
+- “The Forest is the Therapist, The Guide Opens the Doors.”
 As guides, we are here to aid you in your journey, but it is the forest that offers wellness and healing.
-This experience is not a therapy session with another human, but an opportunity to tune into the healing effects of nature.
+This experience is not a therapy session with another human, but an opportunity to lean into the healing effects of nature.

 - Check out our What to Expect page for more information and FAQs.